Welcome to the online component of the leadership in disaster risk management program.

 Module 1. will introduce you to the humanitarian sector, and the broadly shared principles and standards that underpin international Disaster Risk Management and humanitarian response.
 In recent years these principles and standards have been increasingly challenged by evolving contexts and changing needs.
 We therefore need to be aware of the challenges this presents for the humanitarian sector, and Plan International, as it seeks to appropriately and effectively support those affected by disasters.

-Module 2 will provide you with a broad overview of the humanitarian system which comes into play when there is a declared emergency (categorised by Plan as a Red or Orange 2 response).
+Module 2 will provide you with a broad overview of the humanitarian system which comes into play when there is a declared emergency.
+It will look at the state of the system as it is today, and the approaches it is taking towards ensuring it can be as effective as possible.

 In module 3 you will review the country Disaster Preparedness Plan (DPP).
 These are often approached as a ‘tick box’ exercise, however in this module we’ll discuss how and why they are an essential planning process.
 During the Leadership in DRM program you will be supported to work to improve your country DPP (or develop it if you don’t have one).